Frank Hurley

-James Francis "Frank" Hurley (15 October 1885 – 16 January 1962) was an Australian photographer, cinematographer of documentary films, and director of drama feature films.
+James Francis Hurley (15 October 1885 – 16 January 1962) was an Australian photographer, cinematographer of documentary films, and director of drama feature films.
 He participated in a number of expeditions to Antarctica and served as an official war photographer with Australian forces during both world wars.
 He was the official photographer for the Australasian Antarctic Expedition (1911–14) led by Douglas Mawson, the Imperial Trans-Antarctic Expedition of 1914–16 led by Ernest Shackleton, and BANZARE (1929–31), again led by Mawson.

 His artistic style produced many memorable images.
 He also used staged scenes, composites, and photographic manipulation.

 Early life and education

 Frank Hurley was born on 15 October 1885, the third of five children to parents Edward and Margaret Hurley and was raised in Glebe, a suburb of Sydney, Australia.
 He ran away from home at 14 to work as a fitter's handyman at the Lithgow steel mill, and then served an apprenticeship in engineering until he was 18.

 He bought his first camera from the foreman at the steel mill for 15 shillings, which he paid for at the rate of a shilling per week.
 He taught himself photography and soon bought other cameras.
 He began his photographic career at the age of 20, working for a postcard company in Sydney.